 Development with iRuby using Jupyter

-The most important pre-requisite for Jupyter, is having a Python 3.6 environment, and if you don’t have one iRuby suggests using Anaconda.
-Personally I’m not a big fan of Anaconda, as it is quite bloated, and will add way more than you really need.
-If you are even somewhat familiar with the Python tools, or just adventurous, I would suggest creating your own.
+The pre-requisite for Jupyter, is having a Python 3.6 environment.
+If you don’t have one, iRuby suggests using Anaconda.
+Personally I’m not a big fan of Anaconda, as it is quite bloated.
+It will add more than you really need.
+If you are familiar with the Python tools, I would suggest creating your own.

 The Python Environment

-I like to keep my environments separate, so I prefer using Python’s virtualenv, and virtualenvwrapper to give iRuby its own virtual environment, making sure nothing outside can cause issues.
-If you want the same, check out how to use virtualenvwrapper to setup a Python 3.6 environment.
+Keeping environments separate is a good plan.
+Using Python’s virtualenv, and virtualenvwrapper, give iRuby its own virtual environment, so nothing outside can cause issues.
+Check out how to use virtualenvwrapper to setup a Python 3.6 environment.

 $ pip install jupyter pyzmq